dennisngugiwambui/StudentSystemI-n-Laravel/README.md

 This is student system

-It deals with sll basic operations done by students
+It deals with sll basic operations done by students and